Skip to main content

 International Learners

 International learners pay a higher fee because government funding does not cover the cost of your learning.
 You will be classified as an overseas/international learner if you have not been ordinarily resident in the UK for three years preceding the start of your course or if you have any restrictions on your stay.
 A visa does not constitute ordinary residence.
 If you are unsure of your status and for details of course fees, please check with our enrolment staff on 020 7297 7297.
+Please note, you will not be able to submit an online application from outside the UK.

 Funding Requirements